 Working with Text

-Lots of data resides not as numbers but as text: names of dog breeds, restaurant violation descriptions, street addresses, web logs, books, documents, blog posts, and Internet comments.
-To organize and analyze the information contained in text, we often need to do the following tasks:
+Data can reside not as numbers but in words: names of dog breeds, restaurant violation descriptions, street addresses, speeches, blog posts, Internet reviews, and much more.
+To organize and analyze information contained in text, we often need to do some of the following tasks:

 Convert text into a standard format.
 This is also referred to as canonicalizing text.
 For example, we might need to convert characters to lower case, use common spellings and abbreviations, remove punctuation and blanks;

 Extract a piece of text to create a feature.
-As an example, a string might contain a date embedded within it and we want to pull it out from the string to create a date feature.
+As an example, a string might contain a date embedded in it, and we want to pull it out from the string to create a date feature.

 Text Analysis.
 In order to compare entire documents at once, we can transform a document into a vector of word counts.

 This chapter introduces common techniques for working with text data.
 We show how simple string manipulation tools are often all we need to put text in a standard form or extract portions of strings.
-We’ll also introduce regular expressions for more general and robust pattern matching.
-To make these text operations more concrete, we begin by introducing several examples that need string manipulations or regular expressions to prepare text for analysis.
+We also introduce regular expressions for more general and robust pattern matching.
+To demonstrate these text operations we use several examples.
+We first introduce these examples and describe the work we want to do to prepare the text for analysis.